PuiPui32071/Blue_Magpie-Recognizer/README.md

 # Blue_Magpie-Recognizer
-**The Final Project For Course: Introduction to Computer Vision and Its Applications.**
+**Final Project For Course: Introduction to Computer Vision and Its Applications.**

 ## 🔖 Abstract
 - **台灣藍鵲 Taiwan Blue Magpie** (*Urocissa caerulea*) is the national bird of Taiwan, known for its striking blue plumage and long tail.